cscsCSCScscs/pyodbc/Unicode.md

 ## TL;DR

-By default, pyodbc uses UTF-16LE and SQL_C_WCHAR for reading and writing all Unicode as recommended in the ODBC specification.
+By default, pyodbc uses UTF-16 assuming native byte-order (ie. UTF-16LE on little-endian machines like x86 and arm) and SQL_C_WCHAR for reading and writing all Unicode as recommended in the ODBC specification.
 Unfortunately many drivers behave differently so connections may need to be configured.
 I recommend creating a global connection factory where you can consolidate your connection string and configuration:

     def connect():
         cnxn = pyodbc.connect(_connection_string)